ampproject/amphtml/extensions/amp-bind/amp-bind.md

     width="480" height="270"></amp-youtube>
 <figcaption>Watch this video for an introduction to amp-bind.</figcaption></figure>

-In the following example, tapping the button changes the `<p>` element's text from "Hello World" to "Hello amp-bind".

 `amp-bind` has three main concepts:

 1. [State](#state): A document-scope, mutable JSON state.
 State variables update in response to user actions. `amp-bind` does not evaluate expressions on page load.
 Visual elements should have their default "state" defined and not rely `amp-bind` for initial render.